Queries¶

 EXISTS and eager loading

-The EXISTS operator does not load relation data.
+The EXISTS operator does not load the relation's data.

 The WITH clause declares the relations to load (eager loading).
-It is required in order to access linked object fields in FIELDS.
+It is required to access fields from related objects in FIELDS.

 WITH applications, databases, certificates

-Relation names correspond to the relation method names of the Eloquent models, in snake_case:
+Relation names correspond to Eloquent relation method names, in snake_case:

 WITH logical_servers, databases, sites, bays